nielsgt-commit/recipe-book/mains/risotto/sweet corn and green.md

 ## Instructions

--First, cut the corn kernels from the cobs into a bowl, then chop the shaved cobs into three.
+*First, cut the corn kernels from the cobs into a bowl, then chop the shaved cobs into three.

 -Pour the vegetable stock into a deep pan, add the chopped cobs and bring to a simmer, then keep warm on a low heat while you make the risotto, as you’ll want it to be hot when adding it to the rice.